Skip Navigation

 Annotation: The study described in this report assesses the adequacy of the dental public health infrastructure in the United States.
 The report covers a number of topics, including the dental workforce, administrative presence within health departments, financial resources to implement programs, and legal authority.
 The report provides baseline data for new initiatives to address these topics, with an emphasis on state-level infrastructure.
 Report sections include government, education, workforce, regulatory issues, and discussion.
 Recommendations and conclusions are included.

-Keywords: Children, Dental care, Dental schools, Health care financing, Oral health, Personnel, Professional education, Public health dentistry, Public health infrastructure, State surveys, Trends
+Keywords: Children, Dental schools, Health care financing, Oral health, Oral health care, Personnel, Professional education, Public health dentistry, Public health infrastructure, State surveys, Trends

 Center for Health and Health Care in Schools.
 2003.
 Caring for kids: School-based dental care—Spreading smiles through schools.
 Washington, DC: Center for Health and Health Care in Schools, 8 pp.